steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 -   Glass waste is placed in cardboard box with blue garbage bag in room A401-172.
 -   Used batteries are placed in a special container in room A401-172
--   Plastic is collected for recycling by the following sorting:
+-   Mix waste is a waste fraction where you collect 4 different waste for recycling.
+Mix waste containers are placed in A401-104 + 106 + 125 + 130 + 172 + Lunchroom.
+Recycle by the following sorting:
-    -   *Hard plastic non-hazardous* in room lab A401-104, A401-130 and in cell lab A401-122+A401-123. *Hard plastic non-hazardous*, is plastic that has not been in contact with hazardous chemicals or is infectious.
+       -   *Hard and soft plastic non-hazardous* in room lab A401-104, A401-130 and in cell lab A401-122 + A401-123.
+        *Hard plastic non-hazardous*, is plastic that has not been in contact with hazardous chemicals or is infectious.
 For example, bottles for media, PBS, sterile water, pipette boxes, etc. However, bottles must be rinsed before being placed in the waste container and the lid and bottle keep apart.
+        *Soft plastic*, is plastic such as bubble wrap, plastic bags, etc.
+     -  *Metal* is for example aluminium foil, metal-metal blister packs and metal cans.
+     -  *Food and Beverage* is for example milk and juice cartons.
+ - Please note that food and beverage are not allowed to be brought and/or consumed in the laboratories even though the food/beverage fraction picture is presented at the waste bin.

+ -   Hard plastic hazardous waste is collected for recycling by the following sorting:
     -   *Hard plastic hazardous* in room A401-172. *Hard plastic hazardous* is hard plastic that has been in contact with hazardous chemistry, however, here there are exceptions.
 On the waste bin you can be seen which ones are allowed to be put in the waste container.
 Be aware before putting anything in the container.
-    -   *Soft plastic non-hazardous* in Lab 401-106, Lab A401-130, as well as room A401-172. *Soft plastic*, is plastic such as bubble wrap, plastic bags, etc.

 In the Citrix RM system, you can enter Microsoft Edge and at the page for RM you can use a help function to search for different waste